catpea/catpea-project/database/furkies-purrkies/poem-1195/index.md

 ---

 I arrived in Ludington, Michigan at 5AM, or so,
-I parked at the near by huge-market parking lot and took a long nap.
+I parked at the near by huge supermarket parking lot and took a long nap.

 I like driving at night, there is no traffic, and that stretch of the woods, and it seems safe.